Fatal Contact (film)

-Fatal Contact (黑拳) is a 2006 Hong Kong martial arts film written and directed by Dennis Law, who also producer with Herman Yau.
+Fatal Contact (黑拳) is a 2006 Hong Kong martial arts film written and directed by Dennis Law, and produced by Law and Herman Yau.
 The film stars Wu Jing, Ronald Cheng, Miki Yeung, Theresa Fu, Cheung Siu-fai, Ken Lo, Andy On, Lam Suet and Timmy Hung.
 Wu Jing played Kong Ko who is trained with the fighting techniques of Sanshou martial arts, and lured into the world of illegal martial arts fighting.

 Plot

 A young Chinese martial arts national champion, Kong, comes to Hong Kong on a short contract with a Chinese opera group.
 A small-time gambling boss, Ma, is so impressed with Kong that he wants him to be his fighter in the underground all-contact boxing world.
 In need of money, Kong makes up his mind to enter the underground boxing scene with his girlfriend Tin, and together they are under control.
 Kong's fighting skills made him unbeatable in the arena, but after each win, he gets himself too deep into the underground world.